freqtrade/freqtrade/docs/advanced-orderflow.md

     The orderflow feature is currently in beta and may be subject to changes in future releases.
 Please report any issues or feedback on the [Freqtrade GitHub repository](https://github.com/freqtrade/freqtrade/issues).

 !!!
 Warning "Performance"
     Orderflow requires raw trades data.
 This data is rather large, and can cause a slow initial startup, when freqtrade needs to download the trades data for the last X candles.
-It can also cause increased memory usage.
-Please ensure you have sufficient resources available.
+Additionally, enabling this feature will cause increased memory usage.
+Please ensure to have sufficient resources available.

 ## Getting Started